 As I promised on a previous post, I will share some experiences my friends and I have had with the Saudi religious police officers, better known as the muttawa (read more about them here).
 Officially the name of the organization these religious police officers work at is CPVPV, short for Commission for Promotion of Virtue and Prevention of Vice.

-These are all real situations that have occurred within the last 3 years in Riyadh to friends of mine and some of them I was involved in myself.
+These are all real situations that have occurred during 2008-2010 in Riyadh to friends of mine and some of them I was involved in myself.
 You can find Muttawa encounters Volume Two here.

 My first encounter with the Saudi religious police aka muttawa or Hai’a, was at the Janadriyah heritage festival held once a year on the outskirts of Riyadh.
-It’s a huge exhibition area that displays saudi culture from all over the country, and this was women’s only day.
+It’s a huge exhibition area that displays saudi culture from all over the country, and this was women’s only day whcih they still had back then.
 While we were exiting the festival area, there was a muttawa squad at the gate checking that all exiting females had covered their hair.
 For what reason-I have no clue since only women were around!
-So I was wearing a hat like this (that day was hot and women were selling them in every corner)
+That day wearing a hat like this which we had just purchased from the festival! (that day was hot and women were selling them in every corner so we got ones too)

 In Granada mall, it’s school vacation time 10 am and we are shopping in a group of three girls.
 There’s a lot of teenaged Saudi boys and girls around.
 We spot the muttawa, they are in a group of 3 muttawas accompanied by two policemen.
 That means trouble, it means they can arrest us!